 "My browser shows something else"

-But a browser getting a URL does so much more and in so many different ways than curl that what curl shows in your terminal output is probably not at all what you see in your browser window.
+A browser getting a URL as input does so much more and in so many different ways than curl that what curl shows in your terminal output is probably not at all what you see in your browser window.

 Clients also differ in how they send their requests, and some aspects of a request for a resource include, for example, format preferences, asking for compressed data, or just telling the server from which previous page we are "coming from". curl's requests will differ a little or a lot from how your browser sends its requests.